 My instructor, Mike, was very patient with me.
 I told him I had one flight lesson years ago and found that piloting was way too much to control.
 He nodded and said we were going to do one takeoff and landing.
 Easy, right?

 My only thought was ‘don’t crash the plane.’
 Take off was pretty smooth.
 When the airspeed reached 150, I pulled back on the yoke (steering wheel) and up we went.
-Then I had to maintain my eye on the horizon.
+Then I had to keep my eye on the horizon.
 We were flying!

 We were flying a San Francisco program and headed toward Oakland airport.
 The landing is tricky; you have to line up the plane and watch your airspeed and angle of descent.
 I made it, but it wasn’t pretty.
-Mike immediately had us taking off again, and we back in the air.
+Mike immediately had us take off again, and we were back in the air.
 “Let’s fly under the bridge.”
 He said.

 “What?”
 I exclaimed.
 “Under the Golden Gate Bridge?”
 He nodded.
 He had the controls, and he easily navigated toward the bridge amid all the alarms, ‘Obstacle, Obstacle’ going off around us.
 All I could think of was the Capitan Sully Sullenberger and the Miracle on the Hudson.
 We passed beside the stanchions of the bridge just a little off the water, and he quickly began to gain altitude.

 Then he gave me back the controls to land.
 We came in a bit steep, and we hit pretty hard but we were down.
-Steering on the ground is not easy, because you have to steer with your feet and at 150 mph you really have to pay attention.
+Steering on the ground is not easy because you have to steer with your feet, and at 150 mph, you really have to pay attention.
 Mike said I did well.

 Delta Surplus Sale